Aliases for LIPE Gene

 GeneCards Summary for LIPE Gene

-LIPE (Lipase, Hormone-Sensitive) is a Protein Coding gene.
-Diseases associated with LIPE include lipodystrophy, familial partial, type 6 and obesity.
-Among its related pathways are Activation of cAMP-Dependent PKA and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include protein kinase binding and hormone-sensitive lipase activity.
+LIPE (Lipase E, Hormone Sensitive Type) is a Protein Coding gene.
+Diseases associated with LIPE include Lipodystrophy, Familial Partial, Type 6 and Hyperlipidemia, Familial Combined.
+Among its related pathways are Regulation of lipolysis in adipocytes and Regulation of lipid metabolism Insulin signaling-generic cascades.
+GO annotations related to this gene include protein kinase binding and triglyceride lipase activity.

 UniProtKB/Swiss-Prot for LIPE Gene